Overview

 .png)

-a) TTS Model - Select the voice for the bot.
+a) TTS Model - Select the voice for the AI Agent.
 The name reflects the Language (en), country (US), and model name.

-b) Twilio Speech Model - Select the speech-to-text model for the bot.
+b) Twilio Speech Model - Select the speech-to-text model for the AI Agent.

 c) STT Error Message - Enter the text that will indicate to the agent that the system did not understand the customer.

-d) Caller wait timeout (seconds) - Enter the number of seconds of silence that will indicate to the bot that the customer finished talking.
+d) Caller wait timeout (seconds) - Enter the number of seconds of silence that will indicate to the AI agent that the customer finished talking.

 e) Input type - Determines how callers interact with the AI agent: by speaking directly to the AI agent (speech) or by entering selections using the phone keypad (DTMF – Dual-Tone Multi-Frequency). -